2022 United States House of Representatives elections in Oregon: District 2

 From 2012 to 2020, the 2nd district was the largest of Oregon's districts and covered roughly two-thirds of the state east of the Cascades, encompassing the central, eastern, and southern regions of the state, including Bend and Medford.
 The district was kept mostly the same during redistricting, but it did lose Bend to the 5th district and Hood River County to the 3rd, while taking in all of Josephine County and about half of Douglas County.
-The incumbent is Republican Cliff Bentz, who was elected with 59.9% of the vote in 2020.
+The incumbent was Republican Cliff Bentz, who was elected with 59.9% of the vote in 2020.